Handling external dependencies

 Internal dependencies

-If the dependency is something you own, such as a private Docker image, simply upload it to Antithesis along with your software, and define it as a service
+If you own the dependency (for example a private container image), upload it to Antithesis with your software, then define it as a service

 Docker code for including dependencies